Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 KJV – flint, sharp stone.

 There are several other derivatives of H3335, formed that like this one refer to pressed.
 Think about the history of Tyre, a narrow (something pressed becomes narrow) strip of land that stretched into the sea where it was a well-protected rock fortress.
 Do you see the relationship with the Rock forming and sometimes pressing us to into the shape He wants us to have?

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, God Created Man.
+Please use the Social Network links just below to share this information from The Explanation, God Created Man.
 Why Bible says, God Formed Man